 The City of Hope team plans to mutate the CCR5 gene using a technology called a zinc finger nuclease, which is essentially a pair of molecular scissors developed by Sangamo Biosciences that snips an exact spot on the CCR5 gene.
 Early evidence in animals suggests that when those cells are reintroduced, they create an immune system that HIV can’t infect.
 The team has begun a clinical trial with the procedure.

 The Calimmune team is using a method called RNA interference to block the CCR5 gene from generating a protein.
 A blood system generated from these cells will lack CCR5 and block HIV infection.
-The team has begun a clinical trial with the procedure.
+The team has completed a Phase 1 clinical trial with the procedure.